IAAA-Lab/IAAA-Lab.github.io/_staff/segura.md

 ## Professional career

-Software Engineer (2018), currently finishing a Master of Science in Informatics Engineering at the Universidad Zaragoza.
-Working with the Advanced Information Systems Laboratory since 2018 developing new ways of designing, building and deploying Spatial Data Infrastructures.
+Dr. Sergio Martín Segura holds a PhD in Computer Science from the University of Zaragoza (2025), where he also obtained his degree in Computer Engineering (2018).
+Since 2018, he has been an active member of the Advanced Information Systems Group (IAAA), where he has developed a research career focused on open and geospatial data infrastructures, applied machine learning, and technological innovation in information systems.

-He has already presented his work in several conferences such as the AGILE Conference (2019) and the JIIDE Conference (2018).
-In 2018 he was nominated to the "Best Bachelor's Degree Final Project" by [TECNARA](http://tecnara.es/) and won the "Pedro Muro Award" in 2019 for that project.
+His trajectory includes contributions to the development of advanced methodologies and practical applications that address challenges in the management and analysis of open and geospatial data, sustainability, and digitalisation.